-Fairy Tail Season 3 should have a decent number of episodes.
+Fairy Tail Season 3 will have a decent number of episodes, enough for four cours.
 The ending of Season 2, Episode 277: “Message of Fire”, covered the beginning events of the Avatar story arc.
 Since the manga finished off with Fairy Tail Chapter 545, that means Fairy Tail Season 3 will cover 125 manga chapters.
 So far, the anime adaptation has a chapter-to-episode ratio of about two-to-one, so it seems reasonable to speculate that Fairy Tail Season 3 will have at least 60 episodes (and that’s assuming no filler episodes).

 We know for certain that the Fairy Tail Season 3 release date is scheduled for October 7, 2018.
 Assuming a weekly broadcast that’s interrupted by the occasional short break, that means it’s possible the finale will air in Japan in either the fall 2019 anime season or will finish up with Fairy Tail 2020.
 Mashima once called the third season the “final” season, but it’s possible the manga sequel, Fairy Tail: 100 Year Quest, could have enough chapters by 2022 for Fairy Tail Season 4 to be produced.